 Our cultural sector is vital to the UK economy, but more than that, it is how we express who we are, articulate our values, process traumatic experiences and celebrate life in our communities in all our diversity.
 If the Government allow that sector to perish, we will all be poorer.

 It is a pleasure to speak in the debate.
 The Government’s £1.57 billion cultural recovery fund is so important to my constituency, which proudly boasts of its cultural heritage.
 I am grateful for the grants that Watts Gallery and Sime Gallery have received thus far.
 Watts Gallery has another bid in with the Department, and I remain hopeful of good news about that.
-All the support given to our magnificent Yvonne Arnaud Theatre and the funding that Guildford City football club and Alford football club received to make them covid-secure venues for players and spectators alike has been incredibly welcome, along with the generous job-saving measures introduced by the Treasury.
+All the support given to our magnificent Yvonne Arnaud theatre, and the funding that Guildford City football club and Alford football club received to make them covid-secure venues for players and spectators alike, have been incredibly welcome, along with the generous job-saving measures introduced by the Treasury.

 The performing arts have a way of transcending the mundane, and we have never needed that more than now in this difficult time of covid.
-That is true not just for adults, but for children, and especially for those who learn differently and who find inspiration, meaning and heroes who they seek to emulate when seeing live performance and sport.
-I will never forget the first live performance that I saw aged 15.
-It was Rachmaninoff’s piano concerto No.2 in C minor, and I was utterly transfixed.
+That is true not just for adults, but for children, and especially for those who learn differently and who find inspiration, meaning and heroes whom they seek to emulate when seeing live performance and sport.
+I will never forget the first live performance that I saw, aged 15.
+It was Rachmaninoff’s piano concerto No. 2 in C minor, and I was utterly transfixed.
 I also know the huge privilege of performing for an audience and working behind the scenes to make the magic happen together with others who are equally passionate.
 I would like measures to be introduced so that our performing arts can continue.